youcan-shop/coding-challenges/Software Engineer - Laravel VueJs/README.md

 1. Read the instructions carefully and do not hesitate to check the **useful links and resources** section before you start.
 2. Join us in [slack](https://join.slack.com/t/next-media-team/shared_invite/enQtMzM0MjIzNjkyNDUxLTI5ZjhhNTkxZTZiYzdkODIyMDkyZWIyNjFlZTE5MmQzMjNkNzZkOTdmMjcyY2Q1NTZlN2E2NTBkYjk1MGU3Mjk), then join **#tech-challenge** and do not hesitate to address any question, there is no stupid question, we're available to help daily.
 3. When you're ready to start the test, make sure you init a Github repository and share the link with us by replying to our hiring instructions email with cc **tech-challenge@nextmedia.ma**, it'll be considered as the time your started working on the challenge.
-4. once you're done with the test, reply
+4. Once you're done with the test, reply again by email to notify us you're done with it.

 Make sure you spare an **average of 4 hours**, and a **maximum of 1 day** to work on the challenge.